-The Remuneration Committee comprises of three directors and all the three directors are non-executive independent directors.
-Shri S K Gupta Independent Non-executive Director of the Company acts as the Chairman of the Committee in the Meeting of Nomination and Remuneration Committee.
-During the year ended 31st March 2022, five committee meetings were held on 08.06.2021, 10.08.2021, 10.11.2021, 12.02.2022 and 21.03.2022.
+The Remuneration Committee comprises of three directors, and all the three directors are non-executive independent directors.
+Shri S K Gupta Non-executive Independent Director of the Company acts as the Chairman of the Committee in the Meeting of Nomination and Remuneration Committee.
+During the year ended on 31st March 2022, four committee meetings were held on 27.05.2022, 08.08.2022, 11.11.2022 and 13.02.2023.
 The details are as follows: